mreguant/retail-competition-trends/README.md

 ### Smart meter data
-> Data on smart meter's adoption were digitalised from CNMC's Equipment Integrated in the Remote Management System (https://www.cnmc.es/expedientes?t=TELEGESTION&idambito=All&edit-submit-buscador-expedientes=Buscar&idtipoexp=All&hidprocedim=All).
-Data are availble from July 2015 to December 2019.
+> Data on smart meter's adoption were digitalised from CNMC's Equipment Integrated in the Remote Management System Reports (https://www.cnmc.es/expedientes?t=TELEGESTION&idambito=All&edit-submit-buscador-expedientes=Buscar&idtipoexp=All&hidprocedim=All).
+Data are available from July 2015 to December 2019.

 Datafile: `smart_meter.csv`